 2005 Tom Brady.
 Brady and the New England Patriots, early in the year, had won their 3rd Super Bowl in 4 years, and Brady his 2nd SB MVP.
 But since "Spygate," we can't taken any of the Pats' achievements in the Belichick/Brady Era seriously.

-While I haven't given my SOTY to Dean Smith, as much as I admire him, I'm giving the 2005 edition to Roy Williams, who did in this year what Smith did in 1982: Lead North Carolina to the first of 2 National Championship.
+While I haven't given my SOTY to Dean Smith, as much as I admire him, I'm giving the 2005 edition to Roy Williams, who did in this year what Smith did in 1982: Lead North Carolina to the 1st of 2 National Championships.
 And, unlike Smith, Williams can still win a 3rd.

 2006 Dwyane Wade.
 In 2011, honoring a star of the Miami Heat would have been a sick joke.
 In 2006, it was a good choice.